marina8888/transport-spherical/NOTES.md

     The rotational relaxation collision number (Zrot) at 298K: This parameter characterizes the rotational relaxation time of molecules in collisions.
 It can have uncertainties associated with experimental measurements or theoretical models used to calculate it.

 - For the thermodynamic properties, these store the NASA polynomial coefficients for each temperature range.
-- These polynomial coefficients are used to calculate the
+- These polynomial coefficients are used to calculate the enthalpy, entropy and molar heat capacity.

 ![img.png](resources/images/thermo_notes.png)